How much to pay

 There is no automatic refund of unused fees, except where an applicant is unsuccessful at the second attempt at the theory test, in which case the portion of the fee for the practical test will be refunded (as such an applicant would not be eligible to take this part if they are unsuccessful at the theory test).

 ii.
-If withdrawn and refund requested between 10 and 29 days before the allocated test date, then the administration charge will be: 15%
+If withdrawn and refund requested between 14 and 29 days before the allocated test date, then the administration charge will be: 15% of the fee paid.

 iii.
-If withdrawn and refund requested nine days or less before the allocated test date, then the administration charge will be: 20%.
+If withdrawn and refund requested 13 days or less before the allocated test date, then the administration charge will be: 20% of the fee paid.

 These administration charges are necessary because of:

-• The amount of staff time involved in processing
+- The amount of additional resource implications including staff time involved in administration and processing.

-• Not being able to ascertain, despite several follow-ups, if an applicant is coming to a test
+- Not being able to ascertain, despite several endeavours to communicate/follow-up, if an applicant is coming to a test.

-• The late reply that an applicant is withdrawing that often results in it being too late to offer the place to someone else.
+- The late reply that an applicant is withdrawing that often results in it being too late to offer the place to someone else which significantly impacts on workforce planning.

-• Late application for a refund and with missing details.
+- Late application for a refund concurrently with information gaps including missing details.